We Spent Months Burning Incense (and Some Dinners) to Find the Best Air Purifiers for Smoke

 • No Wi-Fi connectivity or remote control

-The Coway Airmega is a powerful air purifier that tackles everything from smoke to pet allergens thanks to its four filter layers.
-The machine has a prefilter that acts as a goalie against the largest particles, a deodorization filter to remove smells from the air, a true HEPA filter for tiny particulates, and a bipolar ionizer that targets the ultrafine particles that other filters can’t capture.
-These four stages effectively remove visible smoke and odors, including second-hand smoke, as well as common air pollutants like pet dander, dust mites, and gases.
-It’s designed with an at-a-glance air quality indicator light that turns blue for “good,” purple for “moderate,” or red for “unhealthy.”
+The Coway Airmega is a powerful air purifier with a four-layer filtration system that can handle everything from smoke and gasses to pet allergens and odors.
+The prefilter acts as a goalie against the largest particles, the deodorization filter removes smells from the air, the True HEPA filter eliminates tiny particulates, and the bipolar ionizer targets the ultrafine particles the other filters can’t capture.
+It’s also designed with an at-a-glance air quality indicator light that turns blue for “good,” purple for “moderate,” or red for “unhealthy.”

-Get the Coway air purifier for smoke at Amazon or Coway.
+Get the Coway AP-1512HH air purifier for smoke at Amazon, Walmart, or Coway.

 Best Bang for the Buck